khuziyunus/PSER-chatbot-Whatsapp-TWILIO-OPENAI/README.md

-# PSER-chatbot-Whatsapp-TWILIO-OPENAI
-Chatbot for people to interact with the PSER Department under development
 # Twilio-OpenAI-WhatsApp-Bot

 This repo contains code to build a chatbot in Python that runs in WhatsApp and answers user messages using OpenAI API.
 Developed with FastAPI and we use Twilio for Business WhatsApp integration.
 The source code is available on GitHub under an open-source license.